Mantis shrimp: Ecology and life history

 Mantis shrimp are long-lived and exhibit complex behaviour, such as ritualised fighting, or by the use of fluorescent patterns on their bodies for signalling with their own and perhaps even other species.
-Many have developed complex social behaviours to defend their space from rivals; mantis shrimp are typically solitary sea creatures that may aggressively defend their burrows, either rock formations or self-dug intricate burrows in the seabed.
+Many have developed complex social behaviours to defend their space from rivals.
+Neogonodactylus oerstedii have been observed to perform a posture known as the meral spread, which seems to indicate fighting ability.
+Mantis shrimp are typically solitary sea creatures that may aggressively defend their burrows, either rock formations or self-dug intricate burrows in the seabed.
 They are rarely seen outside their homes except to feed and relocate.
 They can learn and remember well, and are able to recognise neighbouring mantis shrimp with which they frequently interact.
 They can recognise them by visual signs and even by individual smell.

 Mantis shrimp can be diurnal, nocturnal, or crepuscular (active at twilight), depending on the species.
 Unlike most crustaceans, they sometimes hunt, chase, and kill prey.
 Although some live in temperate seas, most species live in tropical and subtropical waters in the Indian and Pacific Oceans, encompassing the seas between eastern Africa and Hawaii.

 Mantis shrimp live in burrows where they spend the majority of their time.
 The spearing species build their habitat in soft sediments and the smashing species make burrows in hard substrata, such as cavities in coral.
 These two habitats are crucial for their ecology since they use burrows as sites for retreat and as locations for consuming their prey.
 Burrows and coral cavities are also used as sites for mating and for keeping their eggs safe.
 Stomatopod body size undergoes periodic growth which necessitates finding a new cavity or burrow that will fit the animal's new diameter.
 Some spearing species can modify their pre-established habitat if the burrow is made of silt or mud, which can be expanded.